NFFT/nfft/README.md

 make
 ```

 Optionally, unit tests may be run.
+Some of the unit tests require an installation of [cunit](http://cunit.sourceforge.net).
 ```
 make check
 ```